 Before arriving in the USA, Kahraman had a notion of an open-minded culture which did not fit with the reality she encountered.
 She found that the young American women she spoke to did not have aspirations that went beyond "getting married, having kids and a house, owning a car and having a dog," explains Kahraman.
 This desire for domesticity shocked Kahraman and inspired Marionettes.
-The women depicted in the series are puppets performing different house chores and adhering to the submissive role traditionally assigned to
+The women depicted in the series are puppets performing different house chores and adhering to the submissive role traditionally assigned to profile women.
+In Repose, the three women are in various states of undress because, as Kahraman explains, "another duty of the housewife is to please her man, so these women would fall into that category."
+Creating a series on women as puppets could veer into the cliché or uninspired, but Kahraman avoids this by concealing the puppet master.
+"It can be up to chance," she explains.
+"I don't really want to say that it's the male sex controlling them."

 Previous spread: Toilette.
 2008.
 Oil on linen.
 106.6 x 172.7 cm.

-Facing page: Combing, 2008.
+Facing page: Combing.
+2008.
 Oil on linen.
 172.7 x 106.7 cm.